chicagopython/code-of-conduct/code-of-conduct.md

 ## Contact Information

-For any issues under this code, or questions about it, please contact the ChiPy organizers at (chicago-organizers@python.org) or approach any of the organizers directly in person or on Slack.
+Anyone can report harassment.
+If someone’s behavior has made you uncomfortable, or if you witness the same happening to someone else, you should immediately contact ChiPy organizers in-person or on Slack, or send an email to chicago-organizers@python.org.

 Organizers of ChiPy will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any